medialab/minet/README.md

 given by the user.

 positional arguments:
-  column                                          Column of the CSV file containing urls to fetch. file                                            CSV file containing the urls to fetch.
+  column                                          Column of the CSV file containing urls to fetch or a single url to fetch. file                                            CSV file containing the urls to fetch.

 optional arguments: